 About Bob Larrivee

-Bob is Vice President and Chief Analyst of AIIM Market Intelligence.
+Bob is the President and Founder of Bob Larrivee Consultancy.
 An internationally recognized Subject Matter Expert and thought leader with over thirty years of experience in the fields of information and process management, Bob is an avid techie with a focus on the application of advanced technologies to enhance business operations.